Charlotte Lewis (artist)

 Charlotte Lewis (born Charlotte LaVerne Graves; May 1, 1934 – August 17, 1999) was an American multimedia painter, muralist, textile artist, commercial artist, and community activist.
 Her work is recognized for its beauty and vitality, as well as for the historically significant themes of Black art and feminism.
 Her pieces are infused with bright colors, whimsical figures, intricate symbols, and African themes.

 Beyond her artistry, Lewis was known for her community activism.
-"Charlotte devoted herself to making art flourish in the community," according to Richard Brown, a friend and photographer.
+"Charlotte devoted herself to making art flourish in the community," according to Richard Brown, a friend, photographer, and community activist.
 She created outdoor murals highlighting racism and injustice, using her art to educate and inspire her Black community by illustrating its values, principles, and history.

 During her lifetime, Lewis received little recognition beyond her predominantly Black Northeast Portland community.
 However, her work was included in the 2024 Black Artists of Oregon exhibition at the Portland Art Museum, where she received prominent recognition.
 Today, her work is displayed in public and private spaces.
 Although she sold her own artwork, she rarely exhibited.

 Lewis died of breast cancer at the age of sixty-five.

 Early life

-Lewis was born in 1934 in Prescott, Arizona, to Lillian and Charles Graves.
+Lewis was born in Prescott, Arizona, to Lillian and Charles Graves.
 In 1937, the family moved to Portland.
 She had four sisters—Bernice, Jacqueline, Lucille, and Marian—all of whom lived in Portland, and three brothers who later lived outside of Portland: Joseph and Charles in Kansas and Jerry in Texas.

 Lewis attended school in Portland, graduating from Boise-Eliot/Humboldt Elementary School and Girls Polytechnic High School, where she majored in art.
 She completed her education in 1955 at the Portland Art Museum school.
 She began her career as a graphic designer at the Meier & Frank department store in Portland.
 According to a funeral flyer archived at the Oregon Historical Society, she later worked as a window decorator at Lipman & Wolfe department store and as a cake designer at Helen Bernhard Bakery.
 According to her funeral flyer, by the mid-1960s she felt "unhappy and unfulfilled."
 She wanted to express herself through her art and moved to San Francisco in search of opportunities.
 There, she changed her last name to Lewis, though no reason for the name change is currently known.
 Lewis returned briefly to Portland seven years later before moving to New York, then Pennsylvania.
 She ultimately returned to Portland in the late 1970s, "and decided to dedicate her life to enhancing the contributions of African Americans through her art and by supporting other Black artists."